hanabi/hanabi.github.io/misc/hat-guessing.md

 - If a player does not have any uncalled playable cards, then you can give them a "discard" instruction or a "save this critical card for later" instruction.
 - In this situation, you must give them an instruction with the highest possible priority:
-  1. Discard of the right-most of the left-most copies of important dupes in a hand
+  1. Discard of the rightmost of the leftmost copies of important dupes in a hand
   - (For example, in a hand of `blue 2, red 2, red 2, blue 2`, tell them to discard slot 2.)
-  1. Discard of the right-most trash, but only if the receiving player has no queued discard instructions or _Obvious_ trash
+  1. Discard of the rightmost trash, but only if the receiving player has no queued discard instructions or _Obvious_ trash
-  1. Critical save the right-most critical
+  1. Critical save the rightmost critical
-  1. Discard the right-most trash
+  1. Discard the rightmost trash

 ## Instruction Rules